 Financial Aid is available for Bates Comprehensive Fee and Approved Independent Programs according to the policies that apply to the aid recipient on campus and up to the amount that would have been provided if the student were enrolled on-campus.
 Once the student has been accepted to a program, the Off-Campus Study Office calculates the Cost of Attendance.
 The Financial Aid Office uses this cost to calculate the amount of aid that the student receives for the semester or year abroad.
-If you qualify for Bates grant aid, the Financial Aid Office will issue a check in mid-July or mid-December.
+If you qualify for Bates grant aid, the Financial Aid Office will issue a check in September or January.
 The check is usually sent to your family, and your family is responsible for paying all the costs associated with off-campus study.
 In some cases the aid check is sent directly to the program.

 The following costs are included in the calculation of your Cost of Attendance:

 Tuition, mandatory fees, program deposit.

 Note: If attending an English language university, the costs are calculated on the cost of direct application and enrollment at the university.
 The extra costs of applying through Arcadia, Butler, and other programs are not eligible.
 The extra costs of optional academic or extracurricular activities are not eligible.